ontuo/DL2416-Arduino-library/README.md

 **Functions**

 ```
-display.Print(String word);     //Print a word.Remember that only 4 or fewer letters can be displayed.
+display.Print(String word);     //Print a word.Remember that only 4
+                                //or fewer letters can be displayed.

 display.clear();    //Clear the display.

 display.turnOff(); //You can turn off or on the screen (without deleting data).
 display.turnOn();
 display.setLetter(char letter, int position); //Output one letter to the desired position.
-                                              //Note that the positions on the display are numbered from the right to the left from 3 to 0.
+                                              //Note that the positions on the display are
+                                              //numbered from the right to the left from 3 to 0.
 ```